Is a Secured Loan Right for Me?

 Homeowner loans – Most secured loans are taken out by homeowners who are looking to raise money against their property or home.
 This is usually known as a ‘second charge,’ since it is the second priority against your property after your first charge, which is your mortgage.
 This can be used to pay off bills, for gifting money to your relatives, debt consolidation or home improvements.

-Debt consolidation loans – This allows you to take all your existing financial obligations (such as credit cards, loans, student debt) and put them into one single, more convenient monthly repayment schedule, repaid over 1 to 30 years.
-You can borrow up to £25,000 (or higher) and this is secured against your home.
+Secured Debt consolidation loans – This allows you to take all your existing financial obligations (such as credit cards, loans, student debt) and put them into one single, more convenient monthly repayment schedule, repaid over 1 to 35 years.

 Bridging loans – This is used by homeowners to bridge the gap between the purchase on one property and the next.
 Perhaps you cannot sell your property, but are keen to purchase another.